Darby O'Gill and the Little People: Plot

 Darby O'Gill and his daughter, Katie, live in Rathcullen, a small Irish town, where Darby is the caretaker for Lord Fitzpatrick's estate.
 Darby continually tries to catch a tribe of leprechauns, particularly their king, Brian Connors.

 Lord Fitzpatrick retires Darby, replacing him with a young Dubliner named Michael McBride.
 Darby begs Michael not to tell Katie he has been replaced, and he reluctantly agrees.
-While chasing Fitzpatrick's horse, Cleopatra, which is actually a pooka, Darby is captured by Brian and the leprechauns and taken to their mountain lair, Knocknasheega.
-Brian has brought Darby there to prevent Katie from learning he lost his job.
-Darby cannot leave Knocknasheega as a consequence.
+While chasing a púca disguised as Fitzpatrick's horse Cleopatra, Darby is captured by the leprechauns and taken to their mountain lair, Knocknasheega.
+Brian has brought Darby there to live with him, as he has come to respect and care for Darby, even as an adversary.
+He must also prevent Katie from learning that he lost his job and that Darby cannot leave Knocknasheega.

 Darby tricks the leprechauns into opening the mountain and leaving by playing "The Fox Chase" on Brian's Stradivarius violin.
-Darby escapes, and expecting Brian to pursue him, later engages him in a drinking game with a jug of poitín, allowing him to capture the leprechaun at sunrise, when his magic has no effect.
+Darby escapes, and expecting Brian to pursue him, later engages him in a drinking game with a jug of poitín, allowing him to capture the leprechaun at sunrise when his magic has no effect.
 Since Darby has caught him, Brian grants him three wishes.
-Brian tries to trick Darby into making additional wishes, but Darby recalls from their previous encounter that wishing for a fourth forfeits them all.
+Brian tries to trick Darby into making additional wishes, but Darby recalls that wishing for a fourth forfeits them all from their previous encounter.
 Darby's first wish is for Brian to stay by his side for two weeks or until Darby runs out of wishes.
-Darby tries to show Michael the King whilst he's trapped in a sack, but Michael sees only a rabbit, Darby accidentally wishes that Michael could see Brian, which the fairy king grants with the caveat that "He does see me, he sees me as a rabbit".
+Darby tries to show Michael the King while he is trapped in a sack, but Michael sees only a rabbit; Darby accidentally wishes that Michael could see Brian, which the fairy king grants with the caveat, "He does see me, he sees me as a rabbit."

 Pony Sugrue, the town bully, decides to try to take Michael's new job and Katie for himself.
-Pony's mother, Sheelah, tells Katie about Darby's retirement, causing Katie to angrily confront Darby and Michael.
-When Cleopatra has gotten loose again, Katie chases her to Knocknasheega.
-Darby later finds her stricken with a deadly fever.
+Pony's mother, Sheelah, tells Katie about Darby's retirement, causing Katie to confront Darby and Michael angrily.
+When Cleopatra got loose again, Katie chased her to Knocknasheega.
+Darby later finds Katie fallen at the bottom of a cliff and stricken with a deadly fever.
 A banshee appears and summons the Dullahan on a death coach to transport Katie's soul.
 Brian sadly grants Darby's third wish to take Katie's place.
-Inside the death coach, Brian consoles Darby, then tricks him into wishing he would have Brian's company in the afterlife.
-This counts as a fourth wish and Brian voids all his others.
+Inside the death coach, Brian consoles Darby, then, to save him, tricks him into wishing he would have Brian's company in the afterlife.
+This counts as a fourth wish, and Brian voids all his others.
 Darby is freed from the death coach and returns to Katie, who makes a full recovery.
 Michael later confronts and humiliates Pony at the pub.
 Michael and Katie fall in love with Darby's approval.